keploy/samples-go/go-urlshortner/README.md

 # Setting up the project
-Run the following commands to setup the project
+Run the following commands to clone the repository and download the necessary Go modules

 ``` bash